Mykrowave/azure-architect-playbook/networking/practice-exercises/Readme.md

 ### (7.5) Application Gateway Part 2
 - Had to add my own custon Health Probe (pick from backend pool)
 - HttpRule needs to override the hostname
+- WAF Configured.
+Detection mode and prevention mode.
+Could turn off and turn on different security checks in advanced mode